How to optimise your cash conversion cycle (CCC) for growth

 Each component in the CCC formula has an impact on the final result.
 The DPO, DSO and DIO all contribute to the average number of days needed to convert your purchases into cash in the bank.

-So monitoring this financial indicator helps you manage your cash flow.
+So monitoring this financial indicator helps you manage your SMB's cash flow.
 Any significant increase should catch your attention.
 (A lower number means a shorter delay in recouping your costs, which is almost always a good thing.)

 This information, calculated period by period, also makes it easier to plan ahead.
 It's essential to keep an eye on your cash runway, so you don't end up in the red.